My Year In Tea + Goals for 2019

 2018 has been a year of change.
 Some of that was good and some of it…not so much.
 Here’s a bit of a look back on my year in tea.

-Tea for Me Please has been hosted on Blogger ever since I wrote my very first post but it became clear that I needed more than what a free platform could offer.
-In March I finally made the big leap to Squarespace which was scary but much easier than I thought it would be (aside from the 1,000 posts that I still need to re-edit).
-For those that are looking to start a blog, I highly recommend using them.
+Tea for Me Please was hosted on Blogger ever since I wrote my very first post.
+It became clear that I needed more than what a free platform could offer.
+In March, I finally made the big leap to Squarespace Unfortunately doing so broke my sitemap and royally screwed up my SEO.
+I had to emergency evacuate everything to WordPress once I realized what was going wrong.

 I’ve had the honor of being nominated for several World Tea Awards over the years.
 In 2018 I was nominated for and won the award for Best Tea Blog.
 Holy cow!
 It meant, even more, this year because Tea for Me Please turned 10 just a few months ago.
-I couldn’t be there in person to accept the award but watching Oolong Owl’s Instagram live feed was the next best thing.
-My husband and I were walking down the street when my name was announced but that didn’t stop us from jumping for joy.
+I couldn’t be there in person to accept the award.
+Watching Oolong Owl’s Instagram live feed was the next best thing.
+My husband and I were walking down the street when my name was announced.
+That didn’t stop us from jumping for joy.

-The wedding budget kept me from traveling but I did get to explore some great places close to home, like Setsugekka and 29B Teahouse.
+The wedding budget kept me from traveling much.
+I did get to explore some great places close to home, like Setsugekka and 29B Teahouse.
 I also met Oscar Brekell when he visited NYC and attended the Summer Fancy Food Show.
 2018 did bring some incredible opportunities to participate in the tea industry.
-I was able to join the board of directors of the American Specialty Tea Alliance as well as the education committee for World Tea Expo.
+I joined the board of directors of the American Specialty Tea Alliance and the education committee for World Tea Expo.

 Top 5 Blog Posts of 2018

 - 4 Ways to Make Matcha Without a Whisk

 - How Long Does Tea Stay Fresh?

 - 6 Books to Help You Learn About Puerh